jpronca03/oracle-mnist-csci335/README.md

 # Instructions to run

-Once the repository is cloned, you will have to install two sets of modules.
+Once the repository is cloned, you can use an environment with the same packages as `ml2024`, but will have to install two additional modules.
 First is torch

 ```bash